Anitha-alapati/ZopaTest/README.md

 ![image](https://user-images.githubusercontent.com/57220137/136712115-a1d75b46-050c-4029-991e-e5d6f71f4715.png)

 There are @tags defined for the test scenarios like @positive, @negitive and @testQuoteApi, where we can run the test scenarios with the tags
-For example: if we want to run the positive scenarios (Test for the quoteOffer is true/false) give @positive tag in testRunners where tags="@positive"
+For example: if we want to run the positive scenarios (Test for the quoteOffer is true/false) give @positive tag in testRunners where tags="@positive" and run the test with JUnit test runner

 ![image](https://user-images.githubusercontent.com/57220137/136712569-7953f7ee-ffed-4529-b1c4-964a6b9a0d0c.png)